goelsonali/PythonCodeChallenge/README.md

 Day19   : Write a function to calculate the factorial of a number.
 Day20   : Write a function that takes a list of numbers and returns a new list containing only the even numbers.
 Day21   : Create a program to remove a specific element from a set.
+Day22   : Create a program to find the second-largest element in a list.